lewismoten/emoji/pixel-font/PACKAGE_README.md

 The stable font can also be installed directly from `font/pixel-emoji.ttf`.
 WOFF and WOFF2 files are provided for websites.

+If the browser or PDF toolchain cannot shape a full Unicode sequence reliably, use the manifest’s `privateUseCodePoint` alias only as a rendering fallback.
+Continue to store and exchange the real Unicode sequence.

 ## Metadata and embedding